Mormons and Theology

 I think that in other religions traditions these questions are no brainers, but are they as self evident in the Mormon context?
 I suspect they aren’t, after all BRM wrote a book called Mormon, Doctrine not Mormon Theology, This month’s 1st pres. message is titled Teaching True Doctrine, not Teaching True Theology, obviously many more such examples abound.
 So how do you understand the distinction between doctrine and theology, as bodies of knowledge, as social practice, as necessary to the community, as part of teaching a GD, RS, or MP lesson?
 Do you do doctrine or theology?
 What do you find most productive?

 This entry was posted on April 19, 2009 at 3:52 pm and is filed under Misc., On studying.
 Tagged: theology.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 Sorry, the comment form is closed at this time.